SilentPenguin/Query.ts/README.md

 To best understand what it can do, experimenting with intellisense is probably the best way.
 Query.ts was designed to be reader friendly.

-For those who prefer reading, please refer to the [wiki](https://github.com/SilentPenguin/Query.ts/wiki) for documentation, where examples are provided throughout.
+For those who prefer documentation, please refer to the [wiki](https://github.com/SilentPenguin/Query.ts/wiki) for documentation, where examples are provided throughout.